-My husband “suckered” me into trying this Five-Minute Journal.
+My husband “suckered” me into trying.

 I’m going to admit something to you guys: I am terrible at journaling.
 The journal has enough pages for six months and literally only takes five minutes of your day, and I still missed days because I forgot… but the days I remembered were always the best days.
-I’m in South America now, and because of luggage space, I did NOT bring my journal with me — and I regret it.
+I’m in South America now, and because of luggage space, I did NOT bring mine with me — and I regret it.
 Each day includes an inspiring quote to set your perspective, then you record three things you are grateful for + three goals for the day.
 Then in the evenings, you write down three things that were amazing that day, and anything you would’ve done differently.

 How do you focus while you’re doing work?
 How do you focus on life so it doesn’t just pass you by?
 Did you do the 20-minute walk with me?!
 Comment below!